guipostic/M2_GENIOMHE_C/doc/01_basics.md

 # Arrays
 Arrays are an essential data structure in the C programming language.
 They allow to store multiple values of the same data type in a contiguous block of memory.

-* **Fixed size (static memory allocation)**:
-The memory for the array is allocated at compile-time, and its size is determined when the array is declared.
+* **Fixed size (static memory allocation)**: The memory for the array is allocated at compile-time, and its size is determined when the array is declared.
 Once allocated, the size of the array remains constant throughout the program's execution.

-* **Same data type**:
-All elements in a C array must be of the same data type.
-You cannot mix different data types within a single array.
+* **Same data type**: All elements in a C array must be of the same data type.
+Different data types cannot be mixed within a single array.

 ### Declaration and initialization